smseerat/MCW-Cloud-native-applications/Hands-on lab/HOL step-by-step - Cloud-native applications - Developer edition_06.md

     ![A screenshot of the Azure cloud shell window showing the command to create the base64 encoded secret.
 The output to copy is highlighted.](media/hol-2019-10-18_07-12-13.png)

 12. Return to the Kubernetes UI in your browser and select **+ Create**.

-Update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Upload**.
+13. In the **Create from input** tab, update the following YAML with the encoded connection string from your clipboard, paste the YAML data into the create dialog, and choose **Upload**.

     ```yaml
     apiVersion: v1